smaurice101/readthedocs/docs/source/viper.rst

        to RE-PROCESS data that has

        already been processed.
+   * - RTMSMAXWINDOWS
+     - This number determines how far back you

+       want TML to rememeber sliding time windows.

+       For example, if RTMSMAXWINDOWS=10000, TML will

+       remember 10000 past sliding time windows to compute

+      the PatternScore.
+This is a very powerful TML feature.

+      See :ref:`How TML Maintains Past Memory of Events Using Sliding Time Windows

 1. **You are done!
 Start VIPER.**
 2. **Additional Documentation for Accessing VIPER Functionality**
 3. VIPER is accessed by two methods: